 For our analysis of bank funding markets, we employ monthly data on U.S. MMF investments in European banks since November 2010, when the regulatory requirement of U.S. MMFs to report their portfolio composition started.
-Before analyzing the impact of ECB interventions on funding risk, we document the run of U.S. MMFs on European banks before the interventions.
+Before analyzing the impact of ECB interventions on funding risk, we document the run of U.S. MMFs on European banks before the interventions (see also Chernenko and Sunderam (2014); Ivashina et al. (2012)).
 In the summer of 2011, European banks lost about 50% of their US dollar unsecured funding (-300 USD billions) via MMFs.
-We find that MMF investors withdraw more from Eurozone banks, compared to European non-euro area banks.
-GIIPS banks lost, on average, 45% of MMF funding each month, compared to 27% MMF outflows at Eurozone non-GIIPS and 2.7% outflows at non-euro area banks.
+We find the largest MMF outflows at GIIPS banks, and almost no outflows at European non-euro area banks during that period.
 This segmentation of MMF unsecured flows is consistent with MMF investors monitoring bank risk.
 We observe that MMF monthly outflows increase by 17% with a 100bps widening of bank CDS spreads.
 Similarly, MMF outflows are the largest for banks with large GIIPS sovereign debt exposures.
-Eventually, all GIIPS banks that previously had access to MMF funding lost access when sovereign risk peaked after the LTROS.
+Eventually, all GIIPS banks that previously had access to MMF funding lost access when sovereign risk peaked after the LTROs.